Lavanya-chintha/FNP_Sales_Analysis/README.md

 ## How to Use This Project

-1. Download the Excel file: [Sales Analysis Dashboard](link-to-your-excel-file.xlsx).
+1. Download the Excel file: [Sales Analysis Dashboard](https://github.com/Lavanya-chintha/FNP_Sales_Analysis/tree/main)).
 2. Open the file in **Microsoft Excel**.
 3. Explore the interactive dashboard by using slicers and viewing charts.